jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

   </div>
 </div>

-The race for starting shortstop in the AL has been very close between the two best shortstops in the MLB so far this season between Gunnar Henderson and Bobby Witt Jr. Gunnar has had the better overall season so far, trailing only in batting average and stealing numbers.
+The race for starting shortstop in the AL has been very close between the two best shortstops in the MLB so far this season between Gunnar Henderson and Bobby Witt Jr. So far, Gunnar has had the better overall season, trailing only in batting average and stealing numbers.
 Gunnar leads all qualified shortstops in Slugging Percentage, weighted Runs Created Plus, Wins Above Replacement, weighted On Base Average and Home Runs among our selected statistics.
 Gunnar has held the position strong despite newcomer Jackson Holliday giving him a run for his money.
 Gunnar leads Bobby Witt Jr. by over a point in WAR and all other shortstops by over 2 full points!
-This is good enough to be 2nd in the league just behind Aaron Judge.
+This is good enough to be 2nd in the league only behind Aaron Judge.

 Outfielder #1 - Aaron Judge
 ---